penelopehaulotte/penelopehaulotte.github.io/_pages/about.md

 News
 ======
+- <u>Spring 2024</u>: This Spring Penelope will teach Phil 1110: Introduction to Philosophy, Phil 2220: Ancient Greek Philosophy, Phil 358: Ethical Theory, and Gndr 2110: Introduction to Women, Gender, and Sexuality Studies.

+- <u>October 2023</u>: Penelope will present "Lessing's Pantheism: Thinking Through the Contingency of God" at the inaugural Johns Hopkins Seminar on Medieval and Early Modern Philosophy (HSMEMP) in December.

 - <u>August 2023</u>: Penelope is hired as a part-time instructor at Central New Mexico Community College.
 Go suncats!

 - <u>August 2023</u>: Penelope's "Gender Dysphoria for Critical Theory" has been accepted for publication into a special issue of _Feminist Philosophy Quarterly_ on moral responsibility.